medined/perl-5-by-example/perl_5_by_example/regular-expressions.md

 print("\$scalar = $scalar\n");</PRE></B>This program displays the following:
 <P><B><PRE>$scalar = THe tree Has many leaves</PRE></B>The first print line does not
 get executed because the complementary binding operator returns false.

-<H2><A name="How to Create Patterns">How to Create Patterns</A></H2>So far in
+## How to Create Patterns

-this chapter, you've read about the different operators used with regular expressions, and you've seen how to match simple sequences of characters.
+So far in this chapter, you've read about the different operators used with regular expressions, and you've seen how to match simple sequences of characters.
 Now we'll look at the wide array of meta-characters that are used to harness the full power of regular expressions. <I>Meta-characters</I> are characters that